Lex Luger

-Lawrence Wendell Pfohl (born June 2, 1958), better known by the ring name Lex Luger, is an American retired professional wrestler, bodybuilder, and football player.
-In 2011 he began working with WWE on its wellness policy.
-He is best known for his work with Jim Crockett Promotions, World Championship Wrestling (WCW), and the World Wrestling Federation (WWF, now WWE).
+Lawrence Wendell Pfohl (born June 2, 1958), better known by the ring name Lex Luger, is an American retired professional wrestler, bodybuilder, and professional football lineman.
+He is best known for his work with National Wrestling Alliance (NWA), World Championship Wrestling (WCW) under Jim Crockett Promotions, and the World Wrestling Federation (WWF, now WWE).

 Luger is a two-time WCW World Heavyweight Champion and one-time WWA World Heavyweight Champion.
 He is also a five-time NWA/WCW United States Heavyweight Champion who holds the records for consecutive days and total days as champion.
 He is the second WCW Triple Crown Champion.
-Although he never won a championship in the WWF, he challenged for every title in the organization (including WWF World Heavyweight Championship matches at SummerSlam in 1993 and WrestleMania X in 1994) and was the 1994 Royal Rumble co-winner with Bret Hart.
+Although he never won a championship in the WWF, he challenged for every title in the organization, including WWF World Heavyweight Championship matches at SummerSlam in 1993, which he also main evented alongside Yokozuna, and WrestleMania X in 1994.
+He also was notably the 1994 Royal Rumble co-winner with Bret Hart.

 Pro Wrestling Illustrated readers voted Luger the Most Popular Wrestler of the Year in 1993.

-Football career
+Luger was inducted into the WWE Hall of Fame in 2025.

+Early life and education

-Luger attended high school and played football in Orchard Park, New York.
-He then attended Pennsylvania State University on a football scholarship, but transferred to the University of Miami after his freshman year when the Penn State coaches thought he should move to linebacker or defensive end.
-Luger was an avid basketball player in his youth, and though he rarely played soccer, is a fan of English soccer club Manchester United.
+Of German and Scottish heritage, Luger was born Lawrence Wendell Pfohl in Buffalo, New York on June 2, 1958.
+He was an avid basketball player in his youth, and though he rarely played soccer, is a fan of English soccer club Manchester United.
+He attended high school and played football in Orchard Park.
+He then attended Penn State University on a football scholarship, but transferred to the University of Miami after his freshman year when the Penn State coaches thought he should move to linebacker or defensive end.
 He eventually decided his skills would be better suited to football.
 He sat out the 1977 season as a redshirt transfer student in Coral Gables.

 In 1978, Luger played for the Miami Hurricanes, which featured future Pro Football Hall of Fame quarterback Jim Kelly, Jim Burt, Mitch Guittar, Fred Marion, and Mark Richt.
 He was kicked off the team for what Luger referred to as "off-the-field incidents".
 On the team's road trip to Atlanta to play Georgia Tech, Luger, who was suffering from cabin fever and disappointed at not being named a starter by coach Lou Saban by the 5th game of the season, snapped and trashed his hotel room.